Cameronsplaze/AWS-ContainerManager/ReadmeRewriteNotes.md

 ## Writing your own Config

+See "here" for info on writting config files

+### Configurable Alarms in the Stack

 Link to the Threshold in Examples/README.md, for how to find/set *that* value.
 (In that area, explain where to see the alarm going off.
 Both in the dashboard, and in metrics if dashboard is disbaled.)

+And talk about the other two quickly here too.
+Link to `leaf_stack/README.md#watchdog`'s section once it exists.

 ## Cost of Everything